 Take a look at our guide for a quick rundown of what to expect when handing your vehicle back to us and our assessment of fair wear and tear.
 Our guides below also show examples, measurements and terms to be aware of.

 As a member of the British Vehicle Rental and Leasing Association (BVRLA), we follow the guidelines given in the BVRLA Fair Wear and Tear Guide.
-These are explained and outlined here.
+These are explained and outlined in the PDF downloads below.